 Texas Monthly told a story that a lot of people wanted to hear: loosely regulated housing markets like Houston have long embarrassed ideological opponents of free markets who insist that only rent controls and massive public subsidies can provide affordable housing.
 There is a ready audience for the argument that Houston’s affordability is a mirage.
 If you ever find an argument like this tempting, though, ask yourself: is it more likely that you’re mistaken, or that the millions of Americans voting with their feet are?

-Correction: The argument under the heading “Step 1: Using metropolitan-area averages” originally assumed the figures were calculated using data for the entire metro area, when it was in fact just from central areas.
-The author regrets the error and is working to correct it, this post will be further updated shortly.
-The original article may be found here.
+This post has been updated.
+The original argument under the heading “Step 1: Using metropolitan-area averages” assumed the figures were calculated using data for the entire metro area, when it was in fact just from central areas.
+The author regrets the error.

 Interested in real economic insights?
 Want to stay ahead of the competition?
 Each weekday morning, e21 delivers a short email that includes e21 exclusive commentaries and the latest market news and updates from Washington.
 Sign up for the e21 Morning eBrief.